RolandasRazma/at-brute/README.md

 ### Options:
 ```
   -p, --port       Specify the serial port to use        [default: "/dev/tty.usbserial"]
   -b, --baud       Specify the baud rate                 [default: 115200]
   -o, --offset     Specify offset where to start         [default: 0]
+  -s, --separator  Specify separator of AT and command.  [default: "+"]
   -f, --file       Log to CSV file
 ```

 ## SCREENSHOT: